First of all, let's look at what the apostle Paul wrote to the Colossian church. My focus will be primarily on chapter one, verses 15-20.

 Attribution notice: Most Scripture quotations taken from the NASB.

-Author's note: If you enjoyed this post, I recommend reading Christ the Beginning, Is Jesus God?, and Jesus is Yehova.
+Author's note: If you enjoyed this post, I recommend reading Christ the Beginning, Is Jesus God?, The Sinlessness of Christ, and Jesus is Yehova.
 You may also access the Main Directory for this blog, or my complete blog directory at Writing for the Master.

 Do You Want to Know Him?